 Photo courtesy of Buckeye Sports Bulletin

 There have been freshman flashes with significant unknowns present as well.
-Bryce Underwood at Michigan, Malik Washington at Maryland, and Jaron Keawe Sagapolutele (let’s just use β€œJKS” from now on) at Cal are excellent examples of flashing promise and upside in small sample sizes, but not being at superstar levels yet.
-I should shout out more freshman who we really haven’t seen, but it is only a matter of time due to their talent.
-Husan Longstreet at USC, Keelon Russell at Alabama, Tavien St. Clair at Ohio State, and Deuce Knight at Auburn, all deserve some recognition.Β
+Bryce Underwood at Michigan, Malik Washington at Maryland, and Jaron Keawe Sagapolutele (let’s use β€œJKS” from now on) at Cal are excellent examples of flashing promise and upside in small sample sizes, but not being at superstar levels yet.
+I should shout out more freshmen we really haven’t seen, but it is only a matter of time, given their talent.
+Husan Longstreet at USC, Keelon Russell at Alabama, Tavien St. Clair at Ohio State, and Deuce Knight at Auburn all deserve some recognition.Β

 Old and Uninspiring